 Second, Training Managers strongly value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

-Lastly, Training Managers strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Training Managers strongly value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.